LCQ19: Measures to enhance public participation in political affairs

 (c) whether they will introduce new measures to groom political talents so as to facilitate constitutional development and the election of the Chief Executive and all Members of this Council by universal suffrage; if so, of the details of such measures and their implementation dates; if not, the reasons for that?

-electing the Chief Executive in 2007 and LegCo in 2008.
+Chief Executive in 2007 and LegCo in 2008.
 The Task Force plans to publish its fifth report in the latter half of 2005, outlining a mainstream proposal.
-If the Hong Kong community can reach consensus on how the two electoral methods should be amended in accordance with the Basic Law and the decision of the Standing Committee of the National People's Congress,
+If the Hong Kong community can reach consensus on how the two electoral methods should be amended in accordance with the Basic Law and the decision of the Standing Committee of the National People's Congress, this will provide

 Ends/Wednesday, June 8, 2005